-PHOENIX - A tiger cub who was found in a Phoenix home back in January is now being cared for at a local wildlife rescue.
+PHOENIX - Tiger cub Indy who was found in a Phoenix home back in January has found her forever home after being cared for at a local wildlife rescue for several months.

 On Jan.
 23, officers arrested 25-year-old Carlos Eduardo Castro Alcaraz for trying to sell the animal on social media for $25,000.